AbdKaan/discord-ascii-generator/README.md

 # Image to ASCII converter Discord bot

+A discord bot that turns images into ASCII art as a message or as a file.

 *Invite link*: https://discord.com/oauth2/authorize?client_id=1297538628586705008

 Currently it is not hosted on a server but this will be done soon.